Reading doesn’t just involve picking up a book and reading it cover to cover.

 Our fact checking resource list will help you find out more about the sources you’re using and the claims they make.

 If in doubt, book an appointment with one of your Academic Liaison Librarians to get help on finding and evaluating information.

 Critical reading is active, purposeful reading.
 Ask questions, evaluate arguments and make connections between texts.
 Find out more on our guide to developing a critical reading strategy or read chapter nine in Stella Cottrell’s Critical thinking skills for more detailed information about critical reading and reading strategies.

 Taking clear and concise notes will help you manage your reading and make good use of it when you start to write your assignments.

-You can use Blackboard Ally to download course materials from your modules in different formats like audio or ePub.
-You can also use SensusAccess to change your reading into different formats, like audio, ePub, or Braille.
+Use Blackboard Ally to download course materials in different formats like audio or ePub or try SensusAccess to make your reading more accessible.